AsahiLinux/docs/docs/Open-OS-Ecosystem-on-Apple-Silicon-Macs.md

 ### m1n1

 m1n1 is our first-stage bootstrap for Apple Silicon systems.
 Its purpose is to bridge between the XNU boot protocol and the Device Tree / ARM64 Linux boot protocol, and do low-level bring-up so that subsequent boot stages do not have to be concerned with it.
-See [m1n1:User Guide](m1n1:User-Guide.md) for more details on how it works.
+See the [m1n1 User Guide](m1n1-User-Guide.md) for more details on how it works.

 m1n1 can also be puppeteered via USB for development and reverse engineering purposes, including loading kernels to allow for a very fast build-test cycle.
 It also features a bare-metal hypervisor that can boot Linux or macOS and provide a virtualized UART over USB, and includes advanced Python-based event tracing framework.
 These features are not intended for end users, but we hope they make OS development and testing on these platforms as enjoyable as possible.